A warm welcome to the Eighth Annual WealthBriefing Swiss Awards 2021.

 Daniel worked in management positions in leading trust companies in Canada prior to taking up roles in offshore trust companies in Nassau, Jersey and Geneva with Coutts International Private Bank.
 A graduate of the University of Western Ontario in London, Canada, he subsequently earned his Master of Business Administration at the University of Miami.
 He is accredited as a member of the Financial Planning Institute of Canada and a member of the Society of Trust and Estates Practitioners (STEP).
 Daniel is a founder of the Swiss Association of Trust Companies (SATC).
 Daniel is a Canadian and Swiss citizen and speaks English and French.

-Andrew is a trustee for various UHNW and HNW families, and also specialises in the accounting and auditing of trust and corporate structures.
-Andrew is a UK qualified chartered accountant, and is a registered auditor in Switzerland, the UK and Ireland.
-He is treasurer and a committee member of STEP Geneva, and also sits on the STEP Worldwide professional standards committee.
-He is also a long-standing member of the audit and risk committee of the International Federation of Red Cross and Red Crescent Societies.
+Andrew is a trustee for UHNW and HNW families.
+In addition to trusteeships he also focuses on being the accountant or auditor to other trustees and SPVs where he is not trustee or director (e.g. for other trust companies).
+Andrew is a UK qualified chartered accountant, and is a registered auditor in Switzerland.
+He is Chair of the Swiss and Liechtenstein STEP Federation, is treasurer and a committee member of STEP Geneva and the Swiss Association of Trust Companies, and also sits on the STEP Worldwide governance committee.
+He is also vice-chair of the audit and risk committee of the International Federation of Red Cross and Red Crescent Societies.

 Partner, European Head of Wealth Management